Educate. Experience. Empower.

 Both in terms of economic development and politics, Kosovo poses both an opportunity and a challenge for EU's performance as an international actor.
 In Kosovo, the EU has the opportunity to shape and ensure a European future for this new country and make it an example of modern statebuilding.
 By the same token, EU's failure to do so ensures the shrinking of its international importance as a global actor.

-Therefore, in an effort to provide foreign students with a unique opportunity to learn more about Kosovo and the Balkans, experience the region in person, and enjoy the beauties it has to offer, the Gjlani College and The Bislimi Group Foundation have joined together in brining to you the second annual Balkans Peace Program, Summer 2013: Post-Conflict Development in Kosovo.
+Therefore, in an effort to provide foreign students with a unique opportunity to learn more about Kosovo and the Balkans, experience the region in person, and enjoy the beauties it has to offer, the University of Gjilan "Kadri Zeka" and The Bislimi Group Foundation have joined together in brining to you the fifth annual Balkans Peace Program, Summer 2016: Post-Conflict Development in Kosovo.

-- education / academics: participants will be offered a college course on the Politics and Development of the Balkans with Focus on Kosovo at the Gjilani College in Gjilan, Kosovo.
-Upon successful completion of the course, each participant will be given an official transcript from the Gjilani College to show that they have earned 7 ECTS credits (equivalent to 0.5 Canadian credits or 3.0 American credits).
+- education / academics: participants will be offered a college course on the Politics and Development of the Balkans with Focus on Kosovo at the Gjilani University College in Gjilan, Kosovo.
+Upon successful completion of the course, each participant will be given an official transcript from the Gjilani College to show that they have earned 7 ECTS credits (equivalent to 0.5/3.0 Canadian credits or 3.0 American credits).
 The course will be taught in English by well qualified instructor.
-During this course, participants will also be addressed by important guest speakers, such as the President of Kosovo, for example and other dignitaries.
+During this course, participants may also be addressed by guest speakers.

 - culture / networking: participants will be hosted by Kosovar families who have students of similar ages with participants.
 Participants will live with these host families during the entire program; enjoy the traditional Kosovo foods; the traditional Albanian hospitality; create friendships with their Kosovo peers, etc.